RuslanGilyazev/RestaurantMenu/Readme.md

 # .NET 8 - CRUD Application Demo - Restaurant Menu

 This repository contains a demonstration of a simple CRUD (Create, Read, Update, Delete) application showcasing basic functionalities.
 The project includes logging, validation, and test coverage.
-The application is built using .NET 8 and Entity Framework.
+The application is built using .NET 8.

 ## Features